 She lives in the west of Ireland with her husband, four children and a their Labrador, Penny and is in the process of writing her next novel.
 As well as spending time writing novels, Faith also loves reading and walking her dog, and although it’s not her favourite pastime, she also jogs.

-You can watch Faith talk about her love of Ireland, writing and her books, from 15th February in the MyVLF Theatre.
+You can watch Faith talk about her love of Ireland, writing and her books in the MyVLF Theatre.